Lubwama-Emmanuel/Lubwama-Emmanuel/README.md

 - Currently learning new technologies and having fun
 - Love coding the best solutions to world-class problems in all ways i could,
-- Solving as many problems as I can, it really calms me down and makes me feel better
+- Solving as many problems as I can, it really calms me down and makes me feel better n better
 - I love coding and working on challenges and problems

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned Include:</h2>